- Graduate Programs

 3. Assess your interest in our faculty

 While completing the departmental online application, you will select up to four Psychology faculty members whose research is of particular interest to you.
+To help with this process, please look over their websites to learn about their research interests and read some of their publications.
 See Faculty Research Interests.
 (A complete list of Faculty Research Interests is also provided as an attachment below.)

-A 2-4 page statement of purpose.
-This should (A) discuss your main research interests, ideas, and questions; (B) explain how your research experience and professional work so far informs your interest and future goals; and (C) state why you believe the University of Oregon is a good place for you to continue your research (and, if applicable, clinical) training.
+Upload as a PDF your 2-4 page statement of purpose.
+This should (A) discuss your main research interests, ideas, and questions; (B) explain how your research experiences (e.g., professional work, research, volunteering) so far informs your interest and future goals; (C) state why you believe the University of Oregon is a good place for you to continue your research (and, if applicable, clinical) training; and (D) discuss how your plan of study relates to the research interests of the faculty you would like to work with.

 4. Three letters of recommendation

-Our online application requests contact information for each reference.
-References will receive an email from us inviting them to fill out our online reference form.
-Throughout the application process, you can return to your application to view which letters have arrived (click on "References" on your application).
+Our online application requests contact information for each reference (name, position, institution, email).
+References will receive an email from us inviting them to fill out our online reference form and upload their letter of recommendation.
+Throughout the application process, you can return to your application to view which letters have arrived.

 5. Official Transcripts